-Add the Viator mapping code so the system can send this tour’s information to the Viator extranet.
+Add the Viator mapping code in the respective field so the system can send this tour’s information to the Viator extranet.
 The code has two main parts:

 2. The second part of the Viator mapping code will depend on how your tour’s departures are configured, based on starting times and supplier notes.